-Staff will monitor the allocation of the \$2.4 million in 2022 and if a shortfall is expected at the end of 2022, the City will revisit this issue to ensure that funding to community organizations remains flowing to provide ongoing support to residents during the winter and holiday season.
+Bellevue is one source of funding for human services for our residents, supplementing other safety-net resources.
+Staff will monitor the allocation of the \$2.4 million in 2022 along with the availability of regional, state, and federal resources.
+If a shortfall is expected at the end of 2022, the City will revisit this issue to ensure that funding to community organizations remains flowing to provide ongoing housing stability support to residents during the winter and holiday season.

-34) When it comes to long-term affordability and housing stability, how does the City set up longer term funding?
+34) When it comes to long-term affordability and housing stability, how does the City set up longer-term funding?

-The City will continue to monitor the community need related to housing stability for Bellevue residents, taking into consideration the availability of regional funding opportunities and relationships and will continue to update City Council on this need.
+The City will continue to monitor the community need related to housing stability for Bellevue residents, taking into consideration the availability of regional, state, and federal funding opportunities and relationships.
+Staff will continue to update City Council on this need and funding opportunities.